jhorey/ferry/README.md

 ===============

 Ferry is a Python application and runs on your local machine.
 All you have to do to get started is have `docker` installed and type the following `pip install -U ferry`.
+More detailed installation instructions and examples can be found [here](http://ferry.opencore.io).

-Afterwards you can start creating your big data application.
-Here's an example stack:
+Once installed, you can create your big data application using YAML files.

 ```yaml
    backend: